Suthish-A/Suthish-A/README.md

-- 👯 I’m looking to collaborate on Projects,Tech Articles
+- 👯 I'm open to collaboration on data analysis projects

-- 💬 Talk to me about Javascript,ReactJS,Algorithms
+- 💬 Talk to me about Data Collection,Data Cleaning and Preprocessing,Data Visualization

 - 📫 How to reach me **suthishakshi420@gmail.com**